jinnycho/jinnycho-blog/src/writings/hobbies/music/newjeans.md

 ### Who are they?
 ![newjeans2 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/newjeans2.gif?raw=true)

 Since their debut in July 2022, New Jeans has been sensational.
 They first grabbed people's attention for being the first girl group put together by Heejin Min, one of Korea's most successful producers.
-But then their music, especially tracks like "Attention" and "Hype Boy," and literally everything about them (dance, fashion, collabs with Powerpuff Girls etc) made every Korean fall in love with them pretty immediately.
+But then their music, especially tracks like "Attention" and "Hype Boy," and literally everything about them (dance, fashion, collabs with big companies etc) made every Korean fall in love with them pretty immediately.
 What's pretty cool is that their popularity also comes from the whole Y2K vibe they've got going on, which has helped them connect with fans ranging from teenagers to people in their 30s and 40s.

 ![newjeans3 alt ><](https://i.namu.wiki/i/OEYkiYCB3g4qvejUL-tZeO9vA5xeNwDZ84mprkA5j-sU6BGurYjfqb0Y_DQJ5k67jPJPr5LiM1_pW_-0mFhdKQjuf7bgKegT4XkTIC-KuND8vZ-lWm1uOYNeHqPDqOWwfEeCtzeGBNbRpQSYj0AJTw.webp)

 And of course, they've been taking over the world!
 Less than a year after debuting, they were already killing it as the most streamed female Kpop act on Spotify in the US, top 10 artists on China's QQ Music charts, and they were the first international group to be nominated and awarded for the Japan Record Award.
 That's huge!
 Oh, and let's not forget they got invited to perform at Lollapalooza with a massive crowd of 70,000 people showing up just for them and Tokyo Rock Festival where 30,000 people showed up at "noon" in scorching summer weather.
 Now they're even planning a fan meeting at Tokyo Dome City, which is pretty much unheard of for a group that's only been around for like two years and hasn't even officially debuted in Japan yet.

-Each member is Minji (Korean), Danielle (Korean + Australian), Hyerin (Korean), Hani (Vietnamese + Australian), Hyein (Korean).
+Each member is Minji (Korean), Danielle (Korean Australian), Hyerin (Korean), Hani (Vietnamese Australian), Hyein (Korean).
 Go Korea and Australia!

-### Music!
+### Music
 :D I'll share some of my favorite tracks!

 #### (1) Attention